-3.4.1 Comparison of cloud droplet number concentration between 3-20 μm
+3.4.1 Comparison of cloud droplet number concentration between 3 and 20 μm

-For underwing cloud probes, such as the CDP and the CAS, Lance (Lance, 2012) suggests an undercounting bias of measured particle number concentration by up to 44% due to coincidence as soon as the ambient cloud particle density rises to 1000 per cm3.
-At identical cloud particle densities, an earlier study (Baumgardner et al., 1985) estimates the coincidence bias for underwing cloud probes to the range at 20%.
-Factually, the coincidence correction depends on the instruments' individual detection volume, the air's volume flow rate through the detector and the cloud particles' residence time within the detection volume (Hermann and Wiedensohler, 2001; Jaenicke, 1972).
+For underwing cloud probes, such as the CDP and the CAS, Lance (Lance, 2012) suggests an undercounting bias of measured particle number concentration by up to 44 % due to coincidence as soon as the ambient cloud particle density rises to 1000 cm^{-3} .
+At identical cloud particle densities, an earlier study (Baumgardner et al., 1985) estimates the coincidence bias for underwing cloud probes to the range at 20 %.
+Factually, the coincidence correction depends on the instruments' individual detection volume, the air's volume flow rate through the detector, and the cloud particles' residence time within the detection volume (Hermann and Wiedensohler, 2001; Jaenicke, 1972).
 For this comparison, coincidence bias remained unconsidered for each of the cloud probe measurements to avoid deviations that are caused by the application of different corrections.

-The primary cloud layer was observed by both the G1 and HALO between 1000-2500 m above ground.
+The primary cloud layer was observed by both the G1 and HALO between 1000 and 2500 m above ground.
 Although the two aircraft have sampled along the same flight path, the instruments probably observed different sets of the cloud due to cloud movement with the prevailing wind or different cloud evolution stages.
-Thus, an initial comparison focuses on the redundant instruments on the same aircraft, that measured truly collocated and synchronous on board of HALO and of the G1, respectively.
-In Figure 14 (a), the data of the CCP-CDP and of the NIXE-CAS are juxtaposed sampled over about 13 minutes for particles detection size ranges which were considered as most equivalent.
-The comparison reveals two ranges of particle number concentrations at which densification of agreeing measurements become visible.
-At very low number concentrations (about $10^{-1} - 10$ per cm3) the presence of inactivated (interstitial) aerosols in the clear air space between the very few cloud elements should be considered.
-Over specific ranges, however, the fine structure of varying cloud droplet number concentration may cause the regression's scattering, indicated by cloud particle measured by one instrument whilst respective antagonist seems to measure within almost clear air - and vice versa.
-At higher number concentrations, i.e., between 102 and 103 per cm3, the comparison of the highly resolved data constitutes increasing compactness with respect to the 1:1 line.
+Thus, an initial comparison focuses on the redundant instruments on the same aircraft, that measured in a truly collocated and synchronous manner aboard HALO and of the G1, respectively.
+In Fig. 14a, the data of the CCP-CDP and the NIXE-CAS are juxtaposed and sampled over about 13 min for particle detection size ranges which were considered as most equivalent.
+The comparison reveals two ranges of particle number concentrations at which densification of agreeing measurements becomes visible.
+At very low number concentrations (about 10^{-1} - 10 cm^{-3}), the presence of inactivated (interstitial) aerosols in the clear air space between the very few cloud elements should be considered.
+Over specific ranges, however, the fine structure of varying cloud droplet number concentration may cause the regression's scattering, indicated by cloud particle measured by one instrument whilst a respective antagonist seems to measure within almost clear air - and vice versa.
+At higher number concentrations, i.e., between 10^2 and 10^3 cm-3, the comparison of the highly resolved data constitutes increasing compactness with respect to the 1:1 line.
 The overall data scatter of this comparison, however, may indicate the highly variable structure within clouds as those investigated over the Amazon basin.
 The data of the G1 CDP and the FCDP are juxtaposed as the same as HALO cloud probes.
-However, the sampled cloud period was much shorter - about 3 minutes.
-Similar to the HALO cloud probes comparison, we observe two ranges of particle number concentrations at which densification of agreeing measurements become visible, especially for the lower number concentrations (Figure 14(b)).
+However, the sampled cloud period was much shorter - about 3 min.
+Similar to the HALO cloud probe comparison, we observe two ranges of particle number concentrations at which densification of agreeing measurements becomes visible, especially for the lower number concentrations (Fig. 14b).
 At higher number concentrations, only a few cloud elements were observed by the G1 cloud probes.
-That is because the G1 was about 7-23 minutes later to pass the same location as HALO, and experienced much fewer cloud elements.
+That is because the G1 passed the same locations as HALO about 7-23 min later and experienced much fewer cloud elements.